Leaving your home unprotected is risky

 A burglary can happen anywhere, whether you live in a house, a condominium or an apartment, in the city, suburbs or a rural area.
 In fact, burglaries of residential properties accounted for 69.5 percent of all burglary offenses in 2016.
 Don’t let your home become another statistic.

 Even if you're not there when it happens, a break-in can permanently shatter your feeling of security at home.
-Fortunately, taking a few simple precautions could dramatically reduce the risks of an invader gaining access to your home.
+Fortunately, taking a few simple precautions could dramatically reduce the risks of an invader gaining access to your home and keep your home or apartment in tip top shape.

 Common sense care